 Mandatory Safety Training for Coaches

-Sammamish Little League requires at least one Coach or Manager from each team attend the annual Safety Training.
-The 2016 season training will take place on the following date:
+Sammamish Little League requires all Head Coaches and Assistant Coaches from each team attend the annual Safety Training.
+The 2023 season training will take place on the following date:

 Safety Program Documents